orbitalquark/textadept/FAQ.md

 - - -

 **Q:**
-Pressing "Control+O" in the ncurses version on Mac OSX does not do anything.
+Pressing `^O` in the ncurses version on Mac OSX does not do anything.
 Why?

 **A:**
-For whatever reason, "Control+O" is discarded by the terminal driver.
+For whatever reason, `^O` is discarded by the terminal driver.
 To enable it, run `stty discard undef` first.
-You can put the command in your `~/.bashrc` or `~/.bash_profile` to make it permanent.
+You can put the command in your *~/.bashrc* or *~/.bash_profile* to make it permanent.

 - - -